You Still Can’t Dodge The Salary Question (Here’s How To Answer)

 It may include having particular skills and several years in a comparable role.
 For example, if you’re a creative director whose primary experience is with print you probably won’t be commanding a top salary at a digital advertising agency.

 If the recruiter won’t share the salary range, the ball is in your court.
-To keep the conversation going you can give the recruiter a salary range.
+To keep the conversation going you can try giving the recruiter your salary range.
 Most employers will see the lower end of your salary range as your bottom line.
 So, make sure that is a number you can live with.

-One thing to remember, when stating your current salary be sure to note whether that number includes your benefits.
+One thing to remember, when giving a salary range be sure to note whether that number includes your benefits.
 While many companies have more standard benefits such as health insurance other companies offer professional development, tuition reimbursement, and more.

 How to you decide on a salary range?